crashonthebeat/rpg-engine/readme.md

 # RPG-ENGINE alpha 0.3

+This is an old version of the code that I have started rewriting as of 1/25/2023.
+The way I wrote items and containers proved to be way too much work and I belive that if I rewrite the item code, I can make things much more smoother down the road.
+I've also decided to add more travel methods and look methods before I start on items, and flesh out all kinds of "foot and eyeball" interactions before I move on to "hand stuff".

 This is a text-adventure rpg engine written from scratch entirely in python.
 I don't know what level of python I am but it's surely not expert, so I am open to advice or comments.
 Additionally, I'm still new to git so everything is going to be a little weird until I learn the best practices.

 I'm not a coder by trade, just by hobby (and will be for the foreseeable future) so I can't guarantee this will be completely bug-free.
 Just using this to keep the existential dread from setting in.